AUSTRALIAN

 HIS-STORY

 To cut a long story short CHRISTOPHER HANLON® began with a spark of suburban ingenuity – the CH® monogram a humble college project, born in recycled Vegemite jars in Geelong.
-By the early 1990s, word of mouth carried his family’s formula – an elixir of fresh Australian aloe and native oils – from the back streets of Surry Hills to the glossy pages of Vogue Australia.
-A $5,000 first prize from the Sydney Festival Poster Competition propelled the young designer’s name onto primetime television, as his graffiti-inspired doodle captivated a generation.
-What began as an underground experiment would quietly evolve into a beacon of aspirational, handmade Australian luxury.
+By the early 1990s, word of mouth carried the family’s formula – an elixir of fresh Australian aloe and native oils – from the backstreets of Surry Hills to the pages of Vogue Australia.
+A $5,000 first prize from the Sydney Festival Poster Competition launched his name onto TV as the graffiti-inspired doodle caught the eye of a generation.
+What began as an underground concoction quietly emerged as a symbol of handmade Australian luxury.

 Hanlon’s first products were sold from market stalls in recycled Vegemite jars.
-Even at this early stage, he had stumbled upon something many larger companies could only dream of – a pure moisturizer that kept you looking younger.
-The formula had been gifted to him by his mother, Delia Elizabeth Hanlon, known around Geelong and at Manifold Height’s Holy Spirit church as ‘The Wiz’.
-Christopher described it as a family recipe: ‘Similar to making a pot of fresh yoghurt for your face’, begining with cold pressed Aloe Vera infused with miracle oils including Calendula, Chickweed, Angelica, Frankinsence, Lemon Myrtle, Tea Tree, Neem, Plantago Major, Eucalyptus and Centella Asiatica.
-News of the concoction spread rapidly through word-of-mouth networks across Surry Hills, Kings Cross, Paddington, Bondi, The Rocks and Darlinghurst.
-As his formulas evolved, so did demand.
+Even at this early stage, he stumbled upon something companies could only dream of – a moisturizer that kept your skin looking younger.
+The botanical formula had been gifted to him by his mother, Delia Elizabeth Hanlon, known around Geelong and at Manifold Height’s Holy Spirit church as ‘The Wiz’.
+Christopher described it as a family recipe: ‘Similar to making a pot of fresh yoghurt for your face’, beginning with cold pressed Aloe Vera infused with rejuvenating oils including Calendula, Chickweed, Angelica, Frankinsence, Lemon Myrtle, Tea Tree, Manuka, Plantago Major, Eucalyptus and Centella Asiatica.
+News of the fermented concoction spread rapidly across Surry Hills, Kings Cross, Paddington, Bondi, The Rocks and Darlinghurst.
+As formulas evolved, so did demand.

 VOGUE

-Perhaps the deal breaker, was simply some much needed cold cash.
+Perhaps the deal breaker, was simply, much needed cold cash.
 And a gorgeous helping hand.
 A twenty-something beauty editor at Australian VOGUE, Jane Druker, took shine to his beauty products.
-Lady Luck presented herself when Hanlon® unexpectedly won first prize for the Sydney Festival Poster Design Competition.
-The award brought a touch of street cred and appearance on Channel Nine News.
-His five dollar graffiti-style chalk doodle caught the attention of celebrated Australian artist Ken Done and the creative leadership of SAATCHI & SAATCHI.
-At a time when street-inspired art was till largely dismissed by the corporate establishment, the Sydney Festival Poster Competition – chaired by Ken Done and produced alongside SAATCHI & SAATCHI, Channel Nine and The Sydney Morning Herald – catapulted the curly-haired, freckled-face Hanlon from Sydney’s underground creative scene into the glossy pages of VOGUE Australia.
-The outsider cracked the jackpot.
+Lady Luck had certainly presented herself, with the unexpected win of that first prize money.
+The award also brought a touch of street cred.
+His five dollar chalk doodle caught the attention of Australian artist Ken Done and the creative team at SAATCHI & SAATCHI.
+At a time when street inspired art was often dismissed by the corporate establishment, the Sydney Festival Poster Competition – chaired by Ken Done and produced with SAATCHI & SAATCHI, Channel Nine and The Sydney Morning Herald – catapulted the curly-haired, freckled-face Hanlon from the backstreets of Sydney into the glossy pages of VOGUE Australia.

 MINIMALIST SILVER

-By February 1995 VOGUE Australia Beauty Editor Jane Druker had published a feature on the ‘Ozzie Miracle’ cream maker.
+By February 1995 VOGUE Australia Beauty Editor Jane Druker published an article on the Aussie miracle cream maker.
 Within months, media attention snowballed.
-George Bingham – the national cosmetics buyer for Myer/Grace Bros – discovered HANLON® in a four-page colour editorial spread within the emerging men’s lifestyle magazine Metropolitan Style.
-The editorial exposure alone carried an estimated promotional value of $15,000.
-Sensing the cultural shift before most others, Bingham moved quickly, securing HANLON® for an exclusive men's grooming contract with Australia’s largest department store chain.
+George Bingham – the national cosmetics buyer for Myer and Grace Bros – spotted it in a four page editorial spread within the emerging men’s lifestyle magazine Metropolitan Style.
+The editorial exposure carried an estimated promotional value of $15,000.
+Sensing a cultural and consumer shift Bingham secured HANLON® for an exclusive men's grooming contract – with Australia’s largest department store.

 FAMILY MATTERS

 Today, CHRISTOPHER HANLON® remains a privately owned Australian luxury house with registered and pending trademarks spanning the globe – from Sydney, London, Paris and New York to Geelong.
-Quietly exported and collected internationally, the brand’s finely crafted artisan pieces have earned a devoted cult following and growing industry recognition.
-MARIE CLAIRE Hong Kong described Christopher Hanlon® as a ‘world trend leader in Australian cosmetics’, while Russian fashion authority L’OFFICIEL praised Hanlon’s celebrated formula as the best lemon hand cream.’
+Quietly exported and collected, the brand’s pieces have earned a discerning following and growing industry recognition.
+MARIE CLAIRE Hong Kong described Christopher as a ‘trend leader in Australian cosmetics’, while Russian fashion authority L’OFFICIEL praised his celebrated formula as ‘the best lemon hand cream.’
+Gentlemen’s Quarterly (GQ Russia), 2011, profiled Hanlon as ‘An Aesthete from Australia’, describing his creations as expensive ecological products valued by the Australian elite.
+The same period was later framed by GQ Russia under the banner ‘Independence Day’ – a celebration of independant brands challenging the conventions of the global beauty industry.

 DELIA AND ROSS HANLON

-Resisting fleeting trends and mass-market imitation, Christopher Hanlon® draws deeply from his own unconventional artistic life, underground Sydney beginings and Australian heritage.
-Each creation is produced in homage to Delia and Ross Hanlon®, and in memory of his Great Grandfather Tom Hanlon® – grounding the house in continuity, family and craftsmanship rather than seasonal fashion cycles.
-What The Sydney Morning Herald once described as ‘a dream in a cream’ has since evolved into an enduring Australian luxury brand.
+Resisting fleeting trends and imitation Christopher Hanlon® draws from an unconventional background, backstreet beginnings and an Aussie heritage.
+Each creation is produced in homage to Delia and Ross Hanlon® and in memory of his Great Grandfather Tom Hanlon® – grounding the house in continuity, family and craftsmanship.
+What The Sydney Morning Herald once described as a dream in a cream has since evolved into an enduring Australian luxury name.

 A discreet Sydney attraction whispered about among celebrities, fashion stylists and social luminaries, Hanlon® has reportedly attracted admirers ranging from Madonna and Kylie Minogue to Nicole Kidman.
 Yet despite international attention, the house remains intentionally elusive – an inside discovery passed between those seeking authenticity, artistry and a rare form of Australian homegrown luxury.